La Center School District Logo

 5. Failure to comply with the above requirements may forfeit a student’s privilege of participation in the graduation ceremonies.

-In the event that the district has imposed other forms of corrective action for violations of school rules, the district may deny the student’s participation in graduation ceremonies.
+Student Discipline may include denying the student’s participation in graduation ceremonies.
 Such exclusion from graduation ceremonies is regarded as a school suspension.
 In such instances, the district will grant the diploma.